Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool applies a declarative authorization manifest to a project, detailing what the manifest contains.
-It distinguishes from siblings like 'get_expose' and 'validate_manifest' implicitly by its action, but does not explicitly differentiate them.
+The description clearly states the tool's purpose: applying a declarative authorization manifest to a project.
+It includes the HTTP endpoint and explains the manifest's scope (tables, views, RPCs).
+It distinguishes from siblings like 'get_expose' and 'validate_manifest' by focusing on the application action.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.